ronaldoarg/ronaldoarg.github.io/about.md

 --

-I'm **RONALDO ARAGÃO**, a digital product designer, focused in web development, based in Fortaleza, Brazil.
-Work actually with Front End Development, User Experience and Digital Marketing.
+Hi, I'm ** RONALDO ARAGÃO **, I work for 5 years with web development.
+I have a degree in Systems and Digital Media from the Federal University of Ceará - UFC, which has made me a hybrid professional, joining development, design and UX.
+I am currently a Front End Developer at Dextra Digital in Campinas, SP.

-And I have interest in Data Science, Interactive Art Installations and IoT.
+Also I have interest in Data Science, Interactive Art Installations and IoT.

 I like music, movies and love soccer.